oktadev/okta-blog/_source/_posts/2019-11-04-build-net-app-quickly-with-docker.md

 ## Docker Networking for .NET Applications

 Usually, applications running in Docker containers don't know they're running in a container.
 They talk to other containerized applications over the network as though they were running on physical hardware.
-However, Docker’s networking capabilities are extensible and can be set up in many different ways to support particular scenarios.
+However, Docker's networking capabilities are extensible and can be set up in many different ways to support particular scenarios.
 Visual Studio automatically deploys your Docker container on a virtual network with an address in the 172.x.x.x range.
 You can then connect to that virtual network address from your browser and see your containerized application as though it was running on a physical machine.

 ## Create a Self-Signed Certificate for .NET in Docker